eflautt/ga-data-science/lessons/lesson-08/readme.md

 **Classification** is a machine learning problem for solving a set value given the knowledge we have about that value.

 Many classification problems boil down to a *binary* problem.
-That is, it either _is_ something, or it _isn't_.
-For example, with patient data, one could be working on solving a treatment problem for smokers... but first we need to know if their medical history suggests, or is predictive, of the patient being a smoker or not.
+For example, with patient data, one could be working on solving a treatment problem for smokers... but first we need to know if their medical history suggests, or is predictive, of whether the patient is a smoker or not.

-Even if it doesn't seem like a binary problem, say, predicting if a pixel in a picture is red or blue, it still can boil down to a *boolean* value: with the picture example, we could change the problem to "is red" or "is not red."
+Many problems don't appear to be binary at first glance, but with a limited set of variables, you can usually boil your model down to a *boolean* value.
+For instance, what if you are predicting whether an image pixel will be red or blue?
+In analyzing the image, we could check whether a pixel "is red" or "is not red."

-Binary classification is the simplest form of classification, though a classification problem can certainly be wrapped around multiple _class labels_.
+Binary classification is the simplest form of classification, though classification problems can certainly be wrapped around multiple _class labels_.

 ### What is a class label?

 A class label is a representation of what we are trying to predict: our target.
 The examples of class labels from above would be:

-data problem | class labels
+Data Problem | Class Labels
 -------------|--------------
-Patient data problem | is smoker, is not smoker pixel color | red, blue (green, orange, etc)
+Patient data problem | is smoker, is not smoker pixel color | red, blue (etc)

 The easiest way to understand if our `y`, the dependent variable, is a classification problem or not, is to see if the values can be ordered given math.

 For example, if predicting revenue, $100MM is greater than $90MM (and more so, could be negative!), so revenue prediction sounds like a _regression_ problem.
-Red is not greater than or less than blue (at least, not in this context), therefore predicting this pixel is a _classification_ problem, with "red" and "blue" as the class labels.
+Red is not inherently greater than or less than blue, therefore predicting this pixel is a _classification_ problem, with "red" and "blue" as the class labels.

 <a name="guided-practice-class"></a>
 ## Guided Practice: Regression or Classification?
 (20 mins)

-On your own, decide for each of the following situations if it is a regression problem, classification problem, or neither:
+Review the following situations and decide if each one is a regression problem, classification problem, or neither:

 1. Using the total number of explosions in a movie, predict if the movie is by JJ Abrams or Michael Bay.
 2. Determine how many tickets will be sold to a concert given who is performing, where, and the date and time.